pietervdvn/MapComplete/Docs/Layers/slow_roads.md

-The question is  *Wat is de wegverharding van dit pad?*
+The question is  *What surface does this road have?*

 This rendering asks information about the property  [surface](https://wiki.openstreetmap.org/wiki/Key:surface)